SettleMint

 dalp mcp add

-4. Restart the assistant after configuration changes.
+4. Restart the assistant after configuration changes so it picks up the updated registration.

 Authentication required

 The CLI session may be missing or expired.
+Log in again and then restart the assistant so it picks up the refreshed session:

 dalp login --url https://your-platform.example.com